-Bolivar, Juan (University of the Arts London, Lecturer)
+Bolivar, Juan (University of the Arts London)

-This article is a development from a presentation given at the 'Painting in the Age of Digital Reproduction' sy mposium at Art Sonje Centre, Seoul in May 2023.
-The paper takes Ad Reinhardt's 'black paintings' as the centre of its discussion to explore what it means to see paintings in reproduction to examine some of the implications and problematics in painting's material facture when experienced in different modes.
+This article is a development from a presentation given at the 'Painting in the Age of Digital Reproduction' symposium at Art Sonje Centre, Seoul in May 2023.
+The paper takes Ad Reinhardt's 'black paintings' as the centre of its discussion to explore what it means to see paintings in reproduction.
 Today paintings are ubiquitously encountered though light emanating handheld devices or personal computers, in contrast to the light reflecting and light absorbing surfaces of paintings encountered in real life.
-An allusion of geological deep time is discussed in relation to the layers of paint in Reinhardt's black paintings where paint becomes a vehicle for a temporal thickness of time, which reveals itself through a physical encounter with the work.
-Different theories of materiality are revisited in response to the dematerialisation of art objects, including Bruno Latour's Actor-Network Theory (ANT) which describes ontological relationships between actants, or participants within a network.
-The title of this paper is in reference to Reinhardt's satirical series of 'How to Look' illustrated cartoons.
-Published in 1947, the drawings humorously present problems of the art viewing experience, in particular abstraction.
+This paper examines some of the implications and problematics in painting's material facture when experienced in different modes.

-Keywords: Ad Reinhardt, Abstract Painting, Materiality, Digital Reproduction, Photography
+Key words: Ad Reinhardt, Abstract Painting, Materiality, Digital Reproduction, Photography

 A simple confusion occurs when we see an image of a painting; we believe we are seeing the painting and not documentation of its image.
-In an increasingly de materialised experience of painting through digital reproductions, today paintings ar e ubiquitously encountered though light emanating handheld devices or personal c omputers, in contrast to the light reflecting and light absorbing surfaces of painting s when encountered in real life.
-Although printed forms of digital reproduction hav e existed since the 1990s, digital images have become synonymous with images e xperienced online and through computerised experience rather than physical forms.
-In this paper I will examine painting's material facture and experiential qualities en countered in different modes, focusing on Ad Reinhardt's late 'black paintings' to d iscuss these ideas.
+In an increasingly dematerialised experience of painting through digital reproductions, today paintings are ubiquitously encountered though light emanating handheld devices or personal computers, in contrast to the light reflecting and light absorbing surfaces of paintings when encountered in real life.
+Although printed forms of digital reproduction have existed since the 90s, digital images have become synonymous with images experienced online and through computerised experience rather than physical forms.
+In this paper I will examine painting's material facture and experiential qualities encountered in different modes, focusing on Ad Reinhardt's late 'black paintings' to discuss these ideas.

-In 1839 some of the first subjects to be photographed by Louis Daguerre (1787 -1851) were fossils.
-Geologists had discovered that our planet was millions of year s old and not thousands as once thought, referring to the new time revealed in the earth's strata, as 'deep time'; a concept first developed by Scottish geologist Jam es Hutton(1726-1797) in Theory of the Earth.
-More recently 'deep time' entered our vocabulary when the writer John McPhee coined the term in his 1981 book Bas in and Range.
+In 1839 some of the first subjects to be photographed by Louis Daguerre were fossils.
+Geologists had discovered that our planet was millions of years old and not thousands as once thought, referring to the new time revealed in the earth's strata, as 'deep time'; a concept first developed by Scottish geologist James Hutton in Theory of the Earth.
+More recently 'deep time' entered our vocabulary when the writer John McPhee coined the term in his 1981 book Basin and Range.
 McPhee proclaims, "Numbers do not seem to work well with regard to deep time.
-Any number above a couple of thousand years-fifty thousand, fifty million-will with nearly equal effect awe the imagination to the point of paralysis."
+Any number above a couple of thousand years-fifty thousand, fifty million-will with nearly equal effect awe the imagination to the point of paralysis.".